billigitt/UnderreportedAndTemporallyAggregated/README.md

 We look at two case studies.
 Firstly, we look at a realistic outbreak.
 Secondly, we simulate a large number of epidemics, where the true $R_t$ values are sampled from the same gamma distribution that informs our prior.

-![example simulation all incidence](figs/exampleSimulationIncidenceFull.png) *Fig 1: Example simulation with $\rho = 0.4$*
+![example simulation all incidence](figs/exampleSimulationIncidenceFull.png)

+*Fig 1: Example simulation with $\rho = 0.4$*

 ![example simulation final 10 weeks](figs/exampleSimulationIncidenceLast10.png)

 *Fig 2: Same example simulation with $\rho = 0.4$*

-![epiestim imperfect info against ours](figs/OursVsEEImperfectInfo.png) *Fig 3: Comparison of inference for simulation method vs Epi-Estim*
+![epiestim imperfect info against ours](figs/OursVsEEImperfectInfo.png)

+*Fig 3: Comparison of inference for simulation method vs Epi-Estim*

-![epiestim perfect info against ours](figs/OursVsEEPerfectInfo.png) *Fig 4: Comparison of inference for simulation method vs Epi-Estim (with perfect information)*
+![epiestim perfect info against ours](figs/OursVsEEPerfectInfo.png)

+*Fig 4: Comparison of inference for simulation method vs Epi-Estim (with perfect information)*

 ![robustness check](figs/robustnessCheckMean.png)

 *Fig 5: Robustness check 1.
 Inference of same epidemic 30 different times for different values of M (and EpiEstim with perfect and imperfect information)*
 Message for Fig 5: As $M$ increases, the mean estimate becomes more robust.
 We suggest $M = 10^5$ for the remainder of the study.
 Possibly reference this in main text but show analysis in appendix.

 ![robustness check](figs/robustnessCheckUpper.png)

 *Fig 6: Robustness check 2.
 Inference of same epidemic 30 different times for different values of M (and EpiEstim with perfect and imperfect information)*
 Message for Fig 6: As $M$ increases, the upper percentile estimate becomes more robust.

 ![robustness check](figs/robustnessCheckLower.png)

 *Fig 7: Robustness check 3.
 Inference of same epidemic 30 different times for different values of M (and EpiEstim with perfect and imperfect information)*
 Message for Fig 7: As $M$ increases, the lower percentile estimate becomes more robust.

 ![relative error 6000 sims](figs/relativeError6000Sims.png)

 *Fig 8: Relative error distribution over 6000 simulations* Message for Fig 8: Over a wide range of epidemics and a broad spectrum of reporting rates, we find that the relative error distribution to take the following form, with mean value 19.8%.
 NB: Do we need to qualify this somehow?
 Is 19.8% good or not?
 We can also investigate whether there is systematic over-estimation/under-estimation but this will probably be an artifact of what the true $R_t$ and serial intervals are.
 Perhaps, we simply state what the error is and then look at the coverage to indicate that the method works.

-![relative error 6000 sims VS Naive EpiEstim](figs/relativeError6000SimsVsNaiveEpiEstim.png) *Fig 9:  Relative error distribution over 6000 simulations vs Naive EE* Message for Fig 9: Same message as Figure 8 but manages to qualify the result.
+![relative error 6000 sims VS Naive EpiEstim](figs/relativeError6000SimsVsNaiveEpiEstim.png)

+*Fig 9:  Relative error distribution over 6000 simulations vs Naive EE* Message for Fig 9: Same message as Figure 8 but manages to qualify the result.
 25.8% is the mean error for Naive approach.
 This could replace Fig 8 if we want to compare our estimate and substantiate our claim more clearly.
-We also find that in 68% of inferences points, our method was more accurate.
+We also find that in 68% of inferences points, our method was more accurate than Naive EpiEstim.
 NB: This motivates our approach over a straightforward Epi-Estim approach very clearly.
 NB: EpiEstim in R only computes from Week 3 onwards so we need to fix this.
 NB: We could also show that EpiEstim gives incorrect coverage.